| ||||||||

 And likely helps define a world class stone age

-hydraulic and irrigation system
+hydraulic and irrigation system technology.
+As many

 as six (!) hanging canals can now be identified .